-We welcome all boats up to 70ft LOD that are classic sailing craft, dinghies or rowing boats of traditional construction, built before 1973, or after 1973 but built in the classic spirit to a pre-1973 design or/and with a traditional rig – and to larger boats by agreement with the organisers.
+We welcome all boats up to 70ft LOD that are classic sailing craft, dinghies or rowing boats of traditional construction, built before 1975, or after 1975 but built in the classic spirit to a pre-1975 design or/and with a traditional rig (gaff or lug) – and to larger boats by agreement with the organisers.
 We also welcome classic motor and steam launches to our Parade of Sail and Power and shore-side functions.

 Eligibility